 With so many undeveloped areas near Blowing Rock, birds can be seen almost anywhere.
-Spending time on park benches or in quiet meadows on the Blue Ridge Parkway will reveal many species of interest.
+Spending time on park benches or in quiet meadows on the Blue Ridge Parkway nearby will reveal many species of interest.
 Many of the best places for bird viewing have become designated sites on the North Carolina Birding Trail, a state-wide collection of great birding sites and communities.
-Here is a list of sites closest to the accommodations, dining and activities in town.
+Here is a list of official sites closest to the accommodations, dining, and activities in Blowing Rock.

 North Carolina Birding Trail sites and estimated mileage from Blowing Rock:

--Julian Price Memorial Park, 5 miles from Blowing Rock
+-Julian Price Memorial Park, 5 miles from downtown Blowing Rock

 -Tanawha Trail, access 5 miles